lorenzo-crippa/lorenzo-crippa.github.io/_pages/research.md

 Crippa, L. "Insulator or Conductor?
 Corporate Ownership and the Effect of Criminal Scandals."

-Crippa, L. "Out of Sight, Out of Mind.
-Why Do Countries Defect from Their Corporate Regulatory Mandates?"
+Crippa, L., & Swatton, P. “Out of Sight, Out of Mind.
+Why Do Countries Defect from Their Corporate Regulatory Mandates?”

 Crippa, L. "A Synthetic Counterfactual Solution to the Identification of Staggered Treatment Effects in Unbalanced Panel Data."